EkeneE1/Cmput191-Assignment3/README.md

 Using a function we converted the array to standard units and then calculated the Z score which was -0.16 (rounded to 2 decimal places)

+## Conclusion 🍎
+Our analysis compared apple prices across 20 countries we explored how exchange rates affect price differences.
+We did this by scraping data from Numbeo and including VAT rates, we standardized prices for comparison.
+The results highlight the influence of exchange rates on global prices and show how factors like local production and taxes impact the affordability of products

 ## Citations
 Numbeo. (n.d.).
 Cost of living country price rankings.
 Numbeo.